viamrobotics/docs/docs/tutorials/projects/verification-system.md

    Click **Save config.**
 5. Toggle the **Data capture configuration** on.
    Now, your camera is taking pictures.
-   Make sure it is mounted where it will be as a security camera.
    Walk in front of it a number of times, perhaps with a friend or two, letting the camera capture many images of you.
    For optimal performance, try capturing a variety of angles and use different lighting.
 6. Select the [**DATA** page](https://app.viam.com/data/view) from the top of the screen.
    Here you can view the images captured so far from the camera on your machine.
-   New images should appear roughly every six seconds as cloud sync uploads them from your machine.
+   You should see new images appearing steadily as cloud sync uploads them from your machine.

 For more information, see [configure data capture for individual components](/data/capture/#configure-data-capture-for-individual-components)